Skip to main content

 Referral to an Immigration Court

-If the USCIS does not approve your asylum application and you are physically illegally present in the United States, the USCIS will refer your case to an immigration court.
+If the USCIS does not approve your asylum application and you are physically present in the United States illegally, the USCIS will refer your case to an immigration court.
 The referral will include your immediate family members in your asylum application who are likewise illegally present in the United States.

 After the USCIS refers your case to the immigration court, the immigration judge will independently assess your asylum claim.
-They are also not required to base their decision on the ones previously made by the USCIS.
+They are also not required to base their decision on decisions previously made by USCIS.

 Notice of Intent To Deny